ddcots24/Churn/README.md

    - Recommend to implement phone plan options to accomodate those with higher usage
 - Customer service was another big impact area for churn
     - Recommend to improve customer service experience/ train customer service agents better
-- Area Code 510 - east bay San Francisco was another feature that we noticed had a big impact on churn
+- Area Code 510 (East Bay San Francisco) was another feature that we noticed had a big impact on churn
     - Recommend to offer a specialize service to this region
         - There are potentially a lot of Syrians in this region who have been using Syriatel but have found a better external option